Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Temporal Abstraction in Forward-Backward Representations

 \begin{definition}[Action-Repeat MDP] Given a reward-free MDP $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P, \gamma)$, an action-repeat MDP $\widetilde{\mathcal{M}}$ with repeat factor $k \in \mathbb{N}$ is defined by the tuple $(\mathcal{S}, \mathcal{A}, \widetilde{P}, \gamma^k)$.
 The transition probability $\widetilde{P}(s'|s, a)$ represents the probability of reaching state $s'$ after executing action $a$ for $k$ consecutive time steps in $\mathcal{M}$.
 Mathematically, this is the $k$-fold composition of the transition operator:

 Note that for $k=1$ we define $\widetilde{P}(s' | s, a) = P(s'|s,a)$. \end{definition}

-Given this definition, and following Sec.~\ref{sec:background}, we define the \ac{SR} $\widetilde{M}^\pi$ and the optimal state-action function $\widetilde{Q}^\star$ accordingly.
+Given this definition, and following Section~\ref{sec:background}, we define the \acl{SR} $\widetilde{M}^\pi$ and the optimal state-action function $\widetilde{Q}^\star$ accordingly.
 To measure the error that is introduced by the action repetition, we introduce the following definition:

-\begin{definition}[Action-Repeat Value Error] For a given repeat factor $k$, we define the \emph{action-repeat value error} as the worst-case discrepancy between the optimal Q-value function of the original MDP $\mathcal{M}$ and that of the action-repeat MDP $\widetilde{\mathcal{M}}$ as $\epsilon_\mathrm{repeat} (k) = \| Q^\star - \widetilde{Q}^{\star} \|_\infty$. \end{definition}
+\begin{definition}[Action-Repeat Value Error] For a given repeat factor $k$, we define the \emph{action-repeat value error} as the worst-case discrepancy between the optimal Q-value function of the original MDP $\mathcal{M}$ and that of the action-repeat MDP $\widetilde{\mathcal{M}}$ as $\epsilon_\mathrm{repeat} (k) \coloneqq \| Q^\star - \widetilde{Q}^{\star} \|_\infty$. \end{definition}

 For the remainder of this paper, we assume the existence of a repeat factor $k$ such that the resulting action-repeat value error $\epsilon_{\mathrm{repeat}}(k)$ is negligibly small.
-Furthermore, all representations $(F, B)$ and successor measures $\hat{M}$ are hereafter implicitly assumed to be trained on the action-repeat \ac{MDP} $\widetilde{\mathcal{M}}$.
+Furthermore, all representations $(F, B)$ and successor measures $\hat{M}$ are hereafter assumed to be trained on the action-repeat \ac{MDP} $\widetilde{\mathcal{M}}$.